 - Employee panel

-- Feature recent grads or alumni - students like to hear from people with similar backgrounds and experiences.
-Ask a moderator to prepare a few questions about their journey from college to career, experience at the organisation, and why they are most proud of their work.
+- Feature recent grads or alumni — students like to hear from people with similar backgrounds and experiences.
+Ask a moderator to prepare a few pre-canned questions about their journey from college to career, experience at the organization, and why they are most proud of their work.
 This will help the panel answer questions that may arise.

 - ERGs (Employee Resource Groups)

 - Leverage internal ERGs to show potential candidates how the company is committed to creating an inclusive workplace — where each individual has a community to lean on.

 Once you’ve decided on the type of virtual event you’ll be hosting, the next step is to decide on a live stream platform.
 Handshake does not offer live streaming.
 However, you can post your external event or webinar link.

 You may leverage platforms such as WebEx, GoToMeeting, YouTube Live, Google Hangouts, Zoom, Facebook Live, and Instagram TV.

 - The best days of the week to host a virtual event are Tuesdays through Thursdays.
 If you are inviting students nationally, consider hosting the event during a convenient time across time zones (generally 3-6pm ET).
 If you’re inviting students regionally, 11am local time works best.

 - Events should be a maximum of 45 minutes followed by 15 minutes of QA to keep students alert and engaged.